Rhodosciadium

 Rhodosciadium is a genus of flowering plants belonging to the family Apiaceae.

 It is native to Mexico and Guatemala.

 The genus name of Rhodosciadium is in honour of Joseph Nelson Rose (1862–1928), an American botanist.
 Note the Greek for 'Rose' is (rhódon).
-It issed for red-colored or rose-like.
+It is used for red-colored or rose-like.
 It was first described and published in Proc.
 Amer.
 Acad.
 Arts Vol.25 on page 151 in 1890.